Republican Glenn Youngkin wins Virginia's governor race, dealing Democrats a blow

 "To teach our children to divide everyone through a lens of race, and call one group 'oppressors' and one group 'victims' and pit them against one another is not right," Youngkin said to cheers at a rally on Monday.
 "We know it's not right."

-Youngkin made re-opening schools an early part of his platform when he emerged from relative obscurity to announce his candidacy in January of this year.
+Youngkin made reopening schools an early part of his platform when he emerged from relative obscurity to announce his candidacy in January of this year.
 At the time, the former CEO of Carlyle Group wasn't widely known beyond a small handful of party insiders.
-He'd spent 25 years working his way up through the large private equity firm after his brief time playing college basketball at Rice University.
+He had spent 25 years working his way up through the large private equity firm.

-But the connection between the affable, fleece-vest-wearing Youngkin and Trump appeared not to persuade enough voters.
-That may have been, in part, because he publicly tried to keep his distance from the former president.
-Youngkin didn't attend a Monday night "tele-rally" Trump held for him and skipped a so-called "Take Back Virginia" rally last month in suburban Richmond where the crowd pledged allegiance to a flag that organizers said was carried at the riot at the U.S. Capitol on Jan.
+But the connection between the affable, fleece-vest-wearing Youngkin and Trump didn't appear to persuade enough voters.
+That may have been, in part, because the candidate publicly tried to keep his distance from the former president.
+Youngkin didn't attend a Monday night "tele-rally" Trump held for him and skipped a so-called "Take Back Virginia" rally last month in suburban Richmond at which the crowd pledged allegiance to a flag that organizers said was carried at the riot at the U.S. Capitol on Jan.
 6.

 Ben Paviour is VPM's state political reporter and Jahd Khalil is a reporter with WVTF in Richmond.